 Try our best ever Thanksgiving recipes for Thanksgiving dinner.
 Here are our ideas for a Thanksgiving menu, from Thanksgiving side dishes to main courses and classic Thanksgiving desserts.

 We have everything from turkey, to mac and cheese, pumpkin pie and pecan pie.
-If you want to eat Thanksgiving in London, check out our guide to the best places for Thanksgiving dinner here.
+If you want more turkey ideas for Thanksgiving and Christmas Day, read our guide.

-London's The Chiltern Firehouse's crab donuts (or doughnuts) are a treat to make at home.
-If you've never tried a savoury one before this is the recipe to try for a Thanksgiving dinner snack.
+London’s The Chiltern Firehouse’s crab doughnuts are a treat to make at home.
+If you’ve never tried a savoury one before this is the recipe to try for a Thanksgiving dinner snack.

 Hush puppies are little American savoury doughnuts in a polenta batter.
 A classic side dish for seafood, they are also great for parties.
 These vegetarian kale ones are eaten with an aioli dip and perfect finger food for Thanksgiving.